stafiprotocol/developer/docs/develop_cosmos_lsd/contract.md

 ### Stack

-StaFi Team or DAO can config stack parameters:
+StaFi DAO can config stack parameters:
 - default LSD token code id
 - administrator address of stack
-- entrusted pools: It is a great feature for project party who can rapidly run a LSD token without running its own relay service, StaFi Team will run it instead.
+- entrusted pools: It is a great feature for project party who can rapidly run a LSD token without running its own relay service, StaFi DAO will run it instead.
 It is fully secure as all functions a relay needs to execute are permissionless.

 ### Token Redemption